ymzong/jimmy-mail/readme.txt

       still appear for Chinese, Korean and Japanese characters.
 Those issues will be fixed when possible.

-7. ACKNOWLEDGEMENTS:
+8. ACKNOWLEDGEMENTS:
-    - First of all, this whole project is sincerely dedicated to Sunny C., whose support and understanding enables me to finalize the project;
+    - First of all, this whole project is sincerely dedicated to Sunny C., whose support and understanding enabled me to finalize the project;
     - Thanks Professor David Kosbie for his wonderful introductory course of Python and his suggestions for my project;
     - And, thanks my Project Mentor Disha Bora who tracked the progress of